 - RunCloud simplifies the server management experience.
 Whether you are using Amazon Lightsail or any other cloud provider, you only need to master RunCloud once for all cloud server providers.

 - You can easily clone your web application in the same server or to other servers in your RunCloud dashboard.

 - For WordPress users, you can use RunCloud Hub to optimize your website with server-side page caching and Redis object cache.

-If you still do not have a RunCloud account, please register for 5 days free trial, no credit required.
+If you don’t have a RunCloud account, please register for a 5-day free trial – no credit required.